Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Introduction

-Our premise is that we can see these changes in public IPv4 address usage, and that it can be interpreted to indicate stay-at-home behavior.
-We expect to see increased address use at home networks and decreased use of office and school networks.
-We hope that this information can provide information about stay-at-home activity in places where policies are unknown and about compliance with stay-at-home in places where compliance is uncertain.

-We explore this question by developing new algorithms that can track changes in address usage through new analysis of ongoing active scanning for Internet outage detection~\cite{quan2013trinocular}.
-This approach has the advantage of broad, long-term, fine-grained coverage---measurements go to 4 to 5 million /24 IPv4 networks, have taken place consistently since 2014, and it provides new data about individual addresses every 11 minutes.
-Reusing existing data is necessary to capture changes that happened when Covid-19 spread globally in early 2020.
-However, re-analysis of existing data requires care, since probing rates vary and the probing mechanism is tuned for other purposes.

-The first contribution of our work is to define a new algorithm that identifies changes in network usage of each /24 IPv4 block, a signal that correlates with work-from-home (\autoref{sec:methodology}).
+The first contribution of our work is to define a new algorithm that identifies changes in diurnal network usage of each public, /24 IPv4 block, a signal that correlates with WFH (\autoref{sec:methodology}).
 We examine the active state of /24 blocks by counting the number of active IPv4 addresses---those that reply to an ICMP echo request.
-We find \emph{change-sensitive} network blocks, where the number of active IPv4 addresses reflect the number of individuals actively using the network in that location, and we see noticeable diurnal changes.
-Our algorithm identifies these blocks, determines long-term trends that may indicate changes in usage, and detects changes in these trends that correlate with work-from-home.
+We identify \emph{change-sensitive} network blocks, where the number of active IPv4 addresses reflects the number of individuals actively using the network in that location, with noticeable diurnal changes.
+We then determine long-term trends in the usage of change-sensitive blocks and detect changes in these trends that correlate with WFH\@.

+To our knowledge we are the first to analyze network addresses, as a whole, to reveal the behavior of human populations.
+Prior work has used addresses as samples of space~\cite{Schulman11a}, or to spread load~\cite{quan2013trinocular}, or reduce traffic~\cite{katz2008studying,quan2013trinocular}.
+Other work showed they reflect human trends~\cite{Shafiq11a,Quan14c,Dhamdhere18a} and ISP policies~\cite{Xie07a,Cai10a,Moura15a,Padmanabhan20a}. \reviewfix{} \reviewfix{} Like all approaches using active probing of public IP addresses, our approach cannot see behind Network Address Translation (NAT) or firewalls, but we track WFH in 168k to 420k blocks (\autoref{sec:how_many_blocks}) globally (\autoref{sec:block_where}), and use our method to discover events (\autoref{sec:results}), showing values in even incomplete coverage, particularly for regions where WFH activity is uncertain.

+\reviewfix{} Our approach respects individual privacy.
+We track changes aggregated by /24 address block; we do not know the identities of individuals, Our internal and sharing policies limit data about specific addresses and prohibit de-identification.
+Our work is classified as non-human-subjects research by our university's IRB (USC \#UP-20-00909); see \autoref{sec:research_ethics} for details.

+Our algorithms apply new analysis to ongoing, active measurements of the Internet~\cite{quan2013trinocular}.
+Reusing existing data is necessary to study the unanticipated onset of Covid-19.
+Reuse also reduces the cost of ongoing probes covering each of 5 million /24 IPv4 networks multiple times an hour.
+Re-analysis of existing data requires care, since the measurement is optimized for other purposes, and its varying rate affects accuracy for some blocks.
+We propose additional measurements to improve future reconstruction in \autoref{sec:alg_reconstruction}.